alan-turing-institute/hub23-deploy/docs/enabling-autoscaling.md

 By default, JupyterHub will run the culling process every ten minutes and will cull any user pods that have been inactive for more than one hour.
 You can configure this behavior in your `config.yaml` file with the following code snippet.
+The culler can also be configured to cull pods that have existed for over a given length of time via the `maxAge` argument.

 ```
 cull:
   timeout: <max-idle-seconds-before-user-pod-is-deleted>
   every: <number-of-seconds-this-check-is-done>
+  maxAge: <number-of-seconds-the-pods-has-been-active>
 ```

 ## Efficient Cluster Autoscaling